ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 * bir = Backwards imputation
 * c = Construction imputation from auxiliary variable
 * mc = Manual construction
 * r = Response.
-This value is cleared of errors or warnings.
+This value is cleared of errors or warnings

 ### 5.3 Back Data